-Due to COVID-19 precautions, we have very limited seating.
-Please call or email before coming in, so we can help you prepare for your visit.
 Please do not have a friend or family member call or come in person for you.
-We can only work with the person in need directly.
+We can only work directly with the person in need.

 The Santa Cruz Superior Court offers a free Self Help Center (SHC) to assist self represented customers with a variety of basic legal issues.
 The SHC includes the services of the Family Law Facilitator and the Small Claims Advisor.
 Below you will find a list of legal issues the SHC can assist you with.
 This page also provides other internet and community legal resources that may be helpful to you.